Your money-making expert. Financial journalist, TV and radio personality.

 Once you’ve decided that you need insurance, the next thing to consider is the best way to go about it.
 There are a number of different ways you can cover your phone including:

 Home contents insurance is a must if you have possessions.
-If you don’t already have it, then check out our article on the cheapest deals for you.
 As well as protecting any accidental damage to the building, like fire, floods or vandalism, it will also provide cover for the contents of your home, like your TV, sofa and clothes.

 Some home insurance providers will also provide extra cover for items that are taken out of the home, like handbags, laptops, bicycles and mobile phones.
 We’ve taken a look at the ones that offer mobile phone insurance as an optional extra.

 There a quite a few banks that offer mobile phone insurance when you sign up to their paid-for current accounts.
 It’s worth checking out to see if your bank offers this as it could save you in the long run.
 Often they also offer things like basic travel insurance as well, for a small monthly fee.